Inheritance tax and gifting money

 The value of the assets that they used to have is called ‘notional capital’.
 The value of a person’s notional capital can be added to their remaining assets to form their total financial assets for the financial assessment.
 So, in the example of transferring ownership of your home, not only could you end up having to pay for your care, you might no longer have a house to fund those costs.

-Powers of recovery
+Powers of recovery and your right to appeal

 If the local authority funds someone’s residential care costs and later rules that a person has ‘deliberately deprived’ themselves of assets, they have the power to claim care costs from the person that the assets were transferred to.